carloseduardoxp/carloseduardoxp.github.io/_pages/publications.md

 *ROCHA, A. M, DANTAS, C. E. C., MAIA, M. A*
 Journal of Software Engineering Research and Development (JSERD), 2025.
 Qualis A4.
 [DOI](https://doi.org/10.5753/jserd.2025.4494)

-To be presented in the Journal First Track at [SBES 2025](https://cbsoft.sbc.org.br/2025/sbes/pesquisa/)
+Presented in the Journal First Track at [SBES 2025](https://cbsoft.sbc.org.br/2025/sbes/pesquisa/)

 ---